Param-Harrison/ebook-writer/books/know-the-why.md

 With message queues, your system is decoupled.
 The API stays fast.
 Workers process at their own pace.
 Jobs are safe, even when things fail.

 Your system becomes more resilient, more scalable, and more reliable.

+### Why do you need event sourcing?

+You stored current state.
+You updated records.
+Everything worked.

+But then you needed to know: what happened?
+When did it change?
+Who changed it?
+Why did it change?

+You couldn't answer.
+You only had current state.
+You lost history.

+That's when you realized: you need event sourcing.

+**Event sourcing** stores events, not state.
+Instead of updating records, you append events.
+You rebuild state by replaying events.
+You never lose history.

+Think of it like a bank statement.

+Without event sourcing, you only see current balance.
+You don't know how it changed.

+With event sourcing, you see every transaction.
+You know the complete history.

+In your backend, event sourcing includes:

+- **Event store** — append-only log of events
+- **Events** — immutable records of what happened
+- **State reconstruction** — rebuild state from events
+- **Event replay** — replay events to rebuild state
+- **Snapshots** — periodic state snapshots for performance

+Event sourcing benefits:
+- **Complete history** — never lose events
+- **Audit trail** — see what happened and when
+- **Time travel** — rebuild state at any point
+- **Debugging** — understand how state was reached
+- **Flexibility** — new views from existing events

+Event sourcing challenges:
+- **Complexity** — more complex than CRUD
+- **Storage** — events accumulate over time
+- **Performance** — rebuilding state can be slow
+- **Learning curve** — different mental model

+Use event sourcing when:
+- You need complete audit trail
+- You need to replay events
+- You need time-travel queries
+- You need to rebuild state

+Without event sourcing, you lose history.
+You can't audit.
+You can't debug.

+With event sourcing, you have complete history.
+You can audit.
+You can debug.

+Event sourcing is powerful.
+Use it when you need complete history.

+### Why do you need CQRS (Command Query Responsibility Segregation)?

+You had a single model.
+You read from it.
+You wrote to it.
+Everything worked.

+But then reads got slow.
+Writes got slow.
+They interfered with each other.
+You couldn't optimize them separately.

+That's when you realized: you need CQRS.

+**CQRS** separates reads and writes.
+You have separate models for reading and writing.
+You optimize them independently.

+Think of it like a library.

+Without CQRS, one catalog serves readers and writers.
+They interfere with each other.

+With CQRS, separate catalogs for readers and writers.
+They don't interfere.

+In your backend, CQRS includes:

+- **Command model** — optimized for writes
+- **Query model** — optimized for reads
+- **Separate databases** — different databases for reads/writes
+- **Event synchronization** — sync read model from write events
+- **Eventual consistency** — reads might be slightly stale

+CQRS benefits:
+- **Independent optimization** — optimize reads and writes separately
+- **Scalability** — scale reads and writes independently
+- **Performance** — better performance for both
+- **Flexibility** — different models for different needs

+CQRS challenges:
+- **Complexity** — more complex architecture
+- **Consistency** — eventual consistency
+- **Synchronization** — need to sync models
+- **Learning curve** — different approach

+Use CQRS when:
+- Reads and writes have different patterns
+- You need to scale reads independently
+- You need different models for reads/writes
+- You have high read/write load

+Without CQRS, reads and writes interfere.
+Performance suffers.
+Scaling is difficult.

+With CQRS, reads and writes are optimized independently.
+Performance improves.
+Scaling is easier.

+CQRS is powerful.
+Use it when reads and writes have different needs.

 ### Why do you need event-driven architecture?